MadalinaDinga/RE/InternshipApp/README.md

 #### Travis CI

 1. Following the [Travis Getting started](https://docs.travis-ci.com/user/getting-started/) guide for syncing your GitHub repository with Travis.
 You may need to initialize some settings manually in your [profile](https://travis-ci.org/profile) page.
-1. Add a `.travis.yml` file to your git repository.
+1. AddObjective a `.travis.yml` file to your git repository.
 ```
 language: node_js
 node_js: